Vehrik/FarOut/Characters/6-Movement.md

 ----------------------------------------------

 You won't survive long if you stand out in the open.
-Taking Cover is vital in order to minimize the amount of Attacks you have to Dodge each round.
+Taking Cover is vital in order to minimize the amount of Attacks you have to contend with each round.

-Taking Cover is different to just being behind a wall that's larger that your Character, this is referred to as being Out of Sight, meaning that your Character can't be targeted directly.
+Taking Cover is different to just being behind a wall that's larger that your Character, or being around the corner from the enemy, this is referred to as being Out of Sight, meaning that your Character can't be targeted directly.
 Taking Cover implies that you Character has to stoop, bend, or even go prone in order to take advantage of the environment in order to make themselves a harder target.

-Whatever you are Taking Cover behind must be at least half the size of your Character.
+Whatever you are Taking Cover behind must be at least half the size of your Character, and must be opaque.
 There are 3 different ways to Take Cover.

 Hover -